mzellhuber/KodecoBootcamp/DishJourney/README.md

 - Mark recipes as favorites using a star or heart icon.
 - Access their favorite recipes quickly from a dedicated tab.
 - Manage and organize their favorite recipes for easy retrieval.

+## Animations
+To enhance the overall user experience, We incorporate subtle animations that enrich interaction without overwhelming the user:
+- **Ingredient Tags Animation**: When users add or remove an ingredient, the tags animate with a spring effect, making the interface lively and responsive.
+- **Favorite Icon Toggle**: Toggling the favorite status of recipes features an easeInOut animation, providing a smooth transition that visually confirms the action.
+- **User Notifications/Feedback**: Notifications such as errors or confirmations will appear using a spring animation, ensuring they capture the user's attention effectively.

+## Storage Solution
+DishJourney uses **UserDefaults** for storing user preferences and session information like the user's favorite recipes.
+This lightweight method is suitable for retaining small amounts of data across app launches.
+For more complex applications with extensive data requirements, a more robust solution like **CoreData** could be used to manage complex object graphs and persistent store capabilities efficiently.